raze0017/curriculum/intermediate_html_css/grid/creating_a_grid.md

 ### Setting up a grid

-This lesson will show you how easy it is to make a grid layout without much work.
+This lesson will show you how easily you can make a grid layout without much work.
 In upcoming lessons, you will find out more about positioning and how to make complex grids, but for now we’ll start with something basic.

 #### Grid container